[pictured: Jason Dormon, co-founder of The Tunbridge Wells Forum. Photo by Pat Pope]

 So on Tuesday, I’ll sit quietly, and listen.

 I’ll want to ask Jane Beese of Southbank Centre if she can channel some of the twenty million pounds they’ll receive from Arts Council England this year toward some small venues who couldn’t afford the price of reupholstering even one of the Queen Elizabeth Hall’s leather seats.
 I’ll want to ask Arts Council England if they can shave a wee bit off the £16.7m grant that’s to fund the repair and maintenance of Queen Elizabeth Hall, Purcell Room and Hayward Gallery, and spread it around some of the UK’s backstage rooms that desperately need refurbished.
 I’ll want to ask Geoff Meall of The Agency Group if he’ll donate his commission on just one Paramore show to a small venue who’re struggling to find the money to replace the SM58 they had stolen the other night.
 Or maybe small venues will fill in their own grant applications, and convince those with the money that they’re as important to society’s cultural fabric as the bigger institutions like Southbank and Barbican.
-And I’d ask Jo Dipple just what it is that UK Music do exactly, and get her thoughts on the affects of The Live Music Act 2012 – a bone-headedly shortsighted piece of legislative bullshit – on existing live venues who were already struggling in the teeth of the worst recession in global history, back when it was introduced.
+And I’d ask Jo Dipple of UK Music for her thoughts on the affects of The Live Music Act 2012 – a bone-headedly shortsighted piece of legislation – on existing live venues who were already struggling in the teeth of the worst recession in global history, back when it was introduced.

 To all attending, I wish you luck and success, and for the sake of the artists you host and the audiences who attend your venues, better facilities.